mugboy/basic.html/basics.md

-# Basic HTML for kids for Visual Studio Code #
+# Basic HTML for kids & Visual Studio Code #

 Welcome to the HTML world!